-We want to make it easier for more people to experience and learn about exciting new music and the people that create it.
-We do this through providing a range of ways to get involved in our work including talks, workshop programmes and training.
+We want to make it easier for more people to experience and learn about brilliant new music and the people that create it.
+We do this through providing a range of ways for people to get involved, not only through live and online events but talks, workshops and training.

 We also create projects that call on local communities to help artists create new music in response to where they live.